Laurence Fox suspended by GB News over comments on Dan Wootton show

 In a follow-up tweet to her nearly 100,000 followers she added that the footage made her feel “physically sick”.

-The discussion on GB News came after Ms Evans had appeared on BBC’s Politics Live on Monday.
+The discussion on GB News came after Ms Evans had appeared on BBC’s Politics Live on Monday where she was a guest alongside comedian and commentator Geoff Norcott.

+The show’s host referenced a newspaper report from earlier in the month with the headline ‘Sunak urged to appoint minister for men’ and during the discussion Ms Evans expressed her view that the “minister for men” argument “feeds into the culture war a little bit”.

+She added that mental illness is a “crisis that’s endemic throughout the country, not specific to men.
+And I think a lot of ministers bandy this about to – I’m sorry – make an enemy out of women.”

 Tuesday night’s comments drew strong reactions, with Conservative MP Philip Davies, who hosts a show on GB News, saying in a statement to the PA News agency: “Laurence Fox’s disgraceful remarks were completely unacceptable, unjustifiable and indefensible.”